Rainforests AND Communities

 In 2018, Health In Harmony and ASRI

 launched a second site in Bukit Baka Bukit Raya National Park.
 This park is a critical release site for rehabilitated orangutans for our partner International Animal Rescue.
 It is nearly twice the size of Gunung Palung National Park and faces similar threats such as “slash-and-burn” agriculture, hunting, and logging.
-Through a radical listening process, we have initiated communities’ requests for reliable, affordable healthcare and training in sustainable agriculture.
+After Radical Listening, we initiated communities’ requests for reliable, affordable healthcare and training in sustainable agriculture.

 Manombo Special Reserve

-In Fall 2019, with local NGOs and renowned conservation organizations, we will launch a program with rainforest communities in Manombo Special Reserve, a 14,300-acre protected area in southeast Madagascar.
+In 2019, with rainforest communities, local nonprofits, and renowned conservation organizations, we launched programs in the Manombo Special Reserve, a 14,300-acre protected area in southeast Madagascar.
 The reserve is home to nine species of lemur, all of which are endemic to Madagascar and threatened with extinction.
-We will address the challenges of high-quality healthcare access, resilient and adaptable farming techniques, and, most urgently, hunger, enabling the communities to live in balance with this precious rainforest.
+We address the challenges of access to high-quality healthcare, resilient and adaptable farming techniques, and, most urgently, hunger, allowing communities to live in balance with this precious rainforest.